Referencing XML Schemas and DTDs

 For example, if you have a fragment like this:

 and you invoke the intention action on the value of the

 xmlns attribute, the result will be:

-At this step, you'll be able to add the schema URL, and then map the URL (or the namespace URI) onto an appropriate schema file, or add the URL (or the URI) to the Ignored Schemas and DTDs list.
+At this step, you can add the schema URL, and then map the URL (or the namespace URI) onto an appropriate schema file, or add the URL (or the URI) to the Ignored Schemas and DTDs list.